Urbanautti/eevee3/README.md

 * Current set of batteries (as of 26.07.2019) is still functional)
 * Next set of batteries will be provided by Urbanautti.

+## 16.8.2019

+We had a success with trying out the color sensor with another mode.
+We tested the sensors COL-AMBIENT mode which measures the intesity of surrounding light.

+Although the figure for a normally lit room varies between 1 and 2 in the sensor readings, the sensor is able to distinguish between dark and bright.

+We ran a test, where the "Eevee" robot unit ran in a bright environment with both engines running, if the run became dark the unit stopped and rotated around 360 degrees.

+The aforementioned test was a success.

+**NOTE**!
+The color sensor has different led colors.
+In COL-REFLECT the led is red and in COL-AMBIENT mode the led is blue

 ## 25-26.7.2019